It Took 8 Months To Transform Scarlett Johansson Into A Blonde

-The actress attended the Avengers: Endgame premiere with her formerly brunette roots fully dyed sunlight blonde.
+The actress attended the Avengers: End Game premiere with her formerly brunette roots fully dyed sunlight blonde.
 Hairstylist Jenny Cho shared a close-up of her bright-blonde beach waves.
 And naturally, Instagram followers flooded Cho's comments with questions about the new colour.
-So, we spoke to Emaly Baum, the hands responsible for Johansson's new color, for all the details.
+So, we spoke to Emaly Baum, the hands responsible for Johansson's new colour, for all the details.

 Advertisement